Great Blue Hole discoveries revealed

 Bergman says the whole experience of being submerged in the murky depths was pretty incredible.

-"One of the crazy things about the hole is the hydrogen sulphide layer," says Bergman.
+"One of the crazy things about the hole is the hydrogen sulfide layer," says Bergman.

 The layer descends at roughly 300 feet, cutting out all the light and plunging divers into darkness.